 \subsection{Pruning Results on LLMs}

 To demonstrate the pruning performance of \name, we conduct a series of experiments to evaluate its efficacy across various model sizes within the LLaMA model family.
 Similar to Wanda and SparseGPT, we evaluate the perplexity of WikiText validation on structured 4:8 and 2:4 sparsity.
 As Table \ref{tab:ppl_llama} shows, our \name achieves significant improvements compared with the strong baselines.
 It is noteworthy that \name does not require weight updates, yet it outperforms the reconstruction-based SparseGPT across all variants within the LLaMA model family.
-As for the more constrained and challenging 2:4 sparsity, \name can obtain a 10.56 perplexity for LLaMA-7B which is 1.56 better than Wanda and 0.93 better than SparseGPT.
 At the largest LLaMA-65B, the performance of \name is close to the FP16 baseline.
 For instance, 4:8 sparsity achieves a perplexity loss of only 1.53 more than FP16.
 The results indicate that our entropy-based metric and channel shuffle mechanism plays a critical role in N:M sparsity.